-Customer Information blanks and complete the name/ID of each animal you are submitting.
 Be mindful the name of the animal you submit will permanently be associated with its DNA report.
-If you change the animal's registered name later, you will need to reference the DNA name when making parentage inquiries.
+If you change the animal's registered name later, you will need to reference the DNA name when making parentage inquiries or submit a name update request to Neogen.
 Please match the name on the hair card with the Animal Name/Ear Tag on the submission form.
 Each hair card has a unique barcode.
 Write that number in the Barcode blank and keep a record of that number for future parentage tests.
 Complete the parentage information for animals from known parents.
 Contact the registry office info@ctlr.org to obtain Barcodes and CTL numbers for parents if you do not have that information.
 The test to request for registration eligibility is GGP100K.
 Parentage markers are automatically pulled with this test, so you do not need to request a separate parentage test.
+If you wish to use the Invictus analysis, please contact the CTLR office Info@ctlr.org to request that submission form and procedure.
+When the new Invictus website goes live, members will be able to download submission forms from that site and pay for the test online.
+At that time, the older SNV test and our indicine percentage analysis will become obsolete.

-Parentage testing is offered by Igenity® (Neogen/GeneSeek), for \$19 per animal.
+Parentage testing is offered by Igenity® (Neogen/GeneSeek), for \$21 per animal.
 The CTLR no longer accepts "multi-sire" for subsequent registrants.
 Heifers born to multi-sire herds must be submitted for parentage testing to determine sire before being eligible for subsequent registration.
-Exception is granted to females from the Wichita Mountains Wildlife Refuge.
-For offspring from members' multi-sire herds, use the same Neogen/ GeneSeek submission form as used for registration eligibility testing, but select the test SeekSire Parentage.
+Use the same Neogen/GeneSeek submission form as used for registration eligibility testing but select the test SeekSire Parentage.
 The possible sires must previously have been genotyped.
 The dam's genotype does not need to be on file to determine the sire of a calf.
 Sires will be qualified or excluded.
 If there are more than two possible sires and all but one have been genotyped, a result of all excluded as possible sire would indicate the sire is the bull with the missing genotype.
+The offspring would not qualify for subsequent registration if her sire has not passed a DNA test.
 When completing the form, give the name under which the sire was genotyped if different than his registered name, his CTL number and Barcode.
 Note, the CTL number is assigned by the lab in association with the individual genotype and is different from the animal's CTLR registration number.
 Date of testing is also helpful for the lab to locate the sire's gene map.
 You may request assistance from the Registry office in determining this information.

-Neogen/GeneSeek also offer BVD testing.
+Neogen also offers BVD testing.
 Bovine Viral Diarrhea can cause serious economic losses due to abortion, infertility and loss of animal condition.
 Testing for this virus is a biosecurity tool available to members bringing new animals into their herd.
 The registry has no requirements for this test.